DrewAPeterson7671/animal_shelter_codereview/README.md

 ## Description

 _This Animal Shelter API is for finding a list of the animals in the shelter, for reading, posting and modifying.
 This project was a code review exam for Epicodus Boot Camp.
 8 hours were allowed to construct it from scratch._
+_Posted on Heroku at https://animal-shelter-api-codereview.herokuapp.com/_
+_Use Postman instructions, below, to substituting "localhost:3000/animals" with the Heroku URL above to interesct with the live API_

 ## Setup/Installation Requirements